mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.1.2 =
+* Misc bug fixes and improvements to the subscription button interface.

 = 1.1.1 =
 * Fix bug in the dashboard graph with long post titles.